for Do you want to know how to etch glass using stencils made with Cricut?

 By the way, I know it's a little difficult to see the details of the glass etching in these photos, but you've probably seen etched glass in person before.
 If you know you like the way etched glass looks, you'll love creating your own designs to gift to your loved ones.
 This particular glass mug, which I picked up at Dollar Tree (score!) would make a great gift for your sweetie or as groomsmen gifts.

 Did you like this project?
 Sign up for my newsletter below to see more content like this and to get a daily reminder for the rest of the Homemade with Love series.

 That's it for this project!
+If you're thinking about getting your own vinyl cutter, you can visit Vinylcuttingmachineguide for a review of the best ones available on the market.
 If you use this tutorial to etch glass, create a stencil, or make any of the other projects from the Homemade with Love series, I'd love to see it!
 Post a picture in my Facebook group for people who love to DIY their parties.
 Don't forget to come back tomorrow for another fun project.
 Until next time!

 *For realsies!
 Glass etching cream may cause burns that will permanently damage your skin.
 Use with caution and keep away from children and pets.